Chris-hughes10/pytorch-accelerated/README.md

  by providing a minimal, but extensible training loop - encapsulated in a single `Trainer` object - which is flexible enough to handle the majority of use cases, and capable of utilizing different hardware options with no code changes required.

+`pytorch-accelerated` offers a streamlined feature set, and places a huge emphasis on **simplicity** and **transparency**, to enable users to understand exactly what is going on under the hood, but without having to write and maintain the boilerplate themselves!

 The key features are:
 - A simple and contained, but easily customisable, training loop, which should work out of the box in straightforward cases;